XpressAI/xircuits.io/docs/main/tutorials/nested-workflows.md

 :::info

-At its core, workflow components are normal Xircuits components.
 When a workflow is compiled, the `@xai_component(type='xircuits_workflow')` type decorator is added.
 This type decorator ensures that the compiled workflow is recognized as a workflow component.
 Here is an example of how it is applied:

 <details>
 <summary>Code Snippet</summary>